Trimaximal Mixing Patterns Meet the First JUNO Result: Trimaximal Mixing Patterns

 Since the TM1 mixing matrix $U^{}_{\rm TM1}$ in Eq.~\eqref{eq:TM1} contains only two free parameters, i.e., the angle $\theta$ and phase $\phi$, which determine all three mixing angles $\theta^{}_{ij}$ (for $ij=12,13,23$), one Dirac CP-violating phase $\delta$, and two Majorana CP-violating phases $\rho$ and $\sigma$ (present only in the Majorana case and unphysical in the Dirac case) under the standard parametrization in Eq.~\eqref{eq:parametrization}, it gives rise to one (three) additional correlation(s) among neutrino mixing parameters in the Dirac (Majorana) case, apart from the correlation between $\theta^{}_{12}$ and $\theta^{}_{13}$ already shown in Eq.~\eqref{eq:TM-relations}, and two relations linking the mixing parameters to the free parameters $\theta$ and $\phi$.
 These relations are found to be

 The last relation for $\rho$ and $\sigma$ in the above equation is physically meaningful only in the Majorana case, and we keep $\phi$ and $\delta$ explicitly in the relation, instead of substituting their expressions in terms of $\theta^{}_{13}$ and $\theta^{}_{23}$, for brevity.
 The three relations in the first row of Eq.~\eqref{eq:TM1-relations} establish connections between the mixing parameters and the two free parameters, and it is convenient to use the first two of them as conversion relations between the $(\theta, \phi)$ coordinate and the $(\theta^{}_{13}, \theta^{}_{23})$ coordinate systems.
 Consequently, all other mixing parameters can be determined from a given pair of $(\theta^{}_{13}, \theta^{}_{23})$ values through the correlations in Eq.~\eqref{eq:TM-relations} and in the last line of Eq.~\eqref{eq:TM1-relations}.
-The dependence of $\theta^{}_{12}$ on $\theta^{}_{13}$ has been presented in Fig.~\ref{fig:correlation}, and here, we show contour plots for $\delta$ and $\rho \left( \sigma \right)$ in the $\theta^{}_{23}$-$\theta^{}_{13}$ plane in Fig.~\ref{fig:phase}.
+The dependence of $\theta^{}_{12}$ on $\theta^{}_{13}$ has been presented in Fig.~\ref{fig:correlation}, and here, we show contour plots for $\delta$ and $\rho \left( \sigma \right)$ in the $\theta^{}_{23}$-$\theta^{}_{13}$ plane in Fig.~\ref{fig:phase}, where the best-fit values, 1$\sigma$ and 3$\sigma$ regions of $\left( \theta^{}_{13}, \theta^{}_{23} \right)$ from the NuFIT 6.1 are also shown.